Written by Michele Wheat

 As with everything, trends change.
 Soon ribbons and lapel pins were replaced with silicone wristbands, perceived as more hip and trendy.
 These bracelets for a cause were no doubt popularized by the Livestrong Foundation started by Lance Armstrong.
 But unlike the ribbons and lapel pins which would show their age and look worn, silicone wristbands are durable and resilient.
 These awareness wristbands’ continuing popularity is a testament to their simple style, durable quality and effectiveness as means of self-expression.

 Silicone wristbands are the most popular choice for awareness purposes for a variety of reasons.
 They are lightweight yet durable and perfect for long-term use.
 And since our silicone bracelets have unlimited personalization options they are one of the best low-cost promotional items one can use to show unity and generate support/funding.
+We also offer cloth wristbands for awareness based events, but we don't have colored rope bracelets or 4 color combination bracelets.
+We do have triple color swirl options though.
+For the meaning of colored bracelets in high school, cool bracelet color combinations, color run wristbands, and questions like "what do the colors on a wish bracelet mean?"
+Please refer below the information below.

 To wear a wristband in the color or design representative of an organization or cause further identifies the wearer as an advocate or affiliate of that same enterprise.
 These bracelets for a cause can aid in forming bonds amongst people that share the same values, and serve as a unifier connecting people committed to the same cause.
 For example, light pick silicone bands represent breast cancer and women’s health.
 A red silicone wristband may represent AIDS awareness, but also represents heart disease, stroke, DARE/substance abuse, and MADD (Mothers Against Drunk Driving).
 Yellow gold represents childhood cancer causes and are considered cancer colors.